scorpido74/azure-docs.nl-nl/articles/active-directory/devices/manage-stale-devices.md

 ---
 title: Verlopen apparaten beheren in Azure AD | Microsoft Docs
-description: Meer informatie over het verwijderen van verouderde apparaten uit uw data base van geregistreerde apparaten in Azure Active Directory.
+description: Learn how to remove stale devices from your database of registered devices in Azure Active Directory.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices